itesoro/colab_env/README.md

     %run setup work/env/config.py
     ```

-If running the first time, script will generate ssh keys.
+At the first run, script will generate ssh keys at `SSH_KEY_PATH` specified in `config.py`.
 Add public key to your github account.

 To install python packages from private repository run the following line in your notebook:
 ```python